ArneCL/BlogPosts/apache2-simple-virtualhost.md

       DirectoryIndex index.html
       DocumentRoot /dir/public

-Then specify the logging level and the location of the error log and the `CustomLog` which logs requests to the server.
+Then specify the logging level and the location of the error log and the `CustomLog` which logs requests to the server, and takes the param `combined` allowing you to see request headers if specified in the log format.

       LogLevel warn
       ErrorLog  /dir/log/error.log
-      CustomLog /dir/log/access.log
+      CustomLog /dir/log/access.log combined

 In full: